-2.1 International EMF Project
+2.1 WHO International EMF Project

-Wireless communication technology has become an indispensable part of modern society.
+As shown in Figure 2, wireless communication technology has become an indispensable part of modern society.
 Mobile phones, tablets and wireless devices have become basic communication tools of everyday life for billions of people around the world and are also common in medical applications.
 Base stations and telecommunications towers are continuously being erected to provide good quality wireless communications.